Hukou: History

 The legacy of the Chinese hukou system may be traced back to the pre-dynastic era, as early as the 21st century BC.
-In its early forms, the household registration system was used primarily for the purposes of taxation and conscription, as well as regulating migration.
-Two early models of the hukou system were the xiangsui and baojia systems.
+In its early forms, the household registration system was used primarily for taxation and conscription, as well as regulating migration.
+The xiangsui and baojia systems were early models of the hukou system.
 The xiangsui system, established under the Western Zhou dynasty (c.
-11th–8th centuries BC) was used as a method of organizing and categorizing urban and rural land.
+11th–8th centuries BC), was used as a method of organising and categorising urban and rural land.
 The function of the baojia system, propagated by Lord Shang Yang of the 4th century BC, was to create a system of accountability within groups of citizens: if one person within the group violated the strict rules in place, everyone in the group suffered.
-This structure was later utilized and expanded upon during the Qin dynasty (221–207 BC) for the purposes of taxation, population control, and conscription.
+This structure was later utilized and expanded upon during the Qin dynasty (221–207 BC) for taxation, population control, and conscription.

 According to the Examination of Hukou in Wenxian Tongkao published in 1317, there was a minister for population management during the Zhou dynasty named Simin (司民), who was responsible for recording births, deaths, emigrations and immigrations.
 The Rites of Zhou notes that three copies of documents were kept in different places.
-The administrative divisions in Zhou dynasty were a function of the distance to the state capital.
-The top division nearest the capital was named Dubi (都鄙), top division in more distant areas were named Xiang (鄉) and Sui (遂).
+The administrative divisions in the Zhou dynasty were a function of the distance to the state capital.
+The top division nearest the capital was named Dubi (都鄙); top divisions in more distant areas were named Xiang (鄉) and Sui (遂).
 Families were organized under the Baojia system.